zhanghai/resume-legacy/README.md

 Zeno Zeng's resume in Markdown.

-This is based on David Hamp-Gonsalves's theme.
+This is based on [xuxiaodong's resume theme](https://github.com/xuxiaodong/resume).

 ## build